sanketpatil216/Network-Automation-using-python/README.md

 The IP address that was blocked by the application unblocks it after 30min so the 2ND code is to revert back the changes made by the first code.

-Code: Final Combining both the codes in once python code
+Code: Combining both the codes in one python code

 Code1: ip_address_switch.py
 Tasks accomplished